US STOCKS-Wall Street weighed down by inflation jitters

 By Medha Singh and Sruthi Shankar

-May 17 (Reuters) - Wall Street's main indexes slipped on Monday after a sharp recovery late last week, as signs of inflationary pressures building up in the economy kept investors worried about monetary policy tightening.
+May 17 (Reuters) - Technology stocks pulled Wall Street's main indexes lower on Monday, as signs of inflationary pressures building up in the economy kept investors worried about monetary policy tightening.

-Shares of Discovery Inc DISCA.O jumped 7% on plans to merge with U.S. telecoms giant AT&T Inc's T.N media assets, including CNN and HBO.
-AT&T shares gained 3.8%.
+Nine of the 11 major S&P sectors declined, with technology .SPLRCT shedding about 1%.
+Apple Inc AAPL.O and Microsoft Corp MSFT.O weighing the most on the benchmark S&P 500 and the Nasdaq.

 The S&P 500 saw its biggest one-day jump in more than a month on Friday as investors picked up beaten-down stocks following a pullback earlier in the week on concerns around inflation and a sooner-than-expected tightening by the U.S. Federal Reserve.